gussow/seeker/README.md

 seeker_fasta.save2bed("output.bed")  # Save prophage coordinates to BED file seeker_fasta.save2fasta("output.fa")  # Save prophage sequences to Fasta file
 ```
-<em>NOTE</em>: The ideal prophage prediction parameters vary depending on the organism and the user's goals.
+<em>NOTE</em>: Seeker was not trained to predict prophages.
+The prophage model is the output of the first training step, that has been described in [1].
+This model has not been tested thoroughly for prophage prediction, and its performance is affected by the prophage prediction parameters which depend on the organism and the user's goals.
+Due to this, the use of this model for prophage detection is not recommended, unless it is done as an initial filtering step.

 ## LSTM Models
 The LSTM models can be found in the `models` directory.